-Discover the biggest kitchen trends 2022 has to offer and the kitchen design and decor ideas that interior designers reckon will prove most popular this year.
+Discover the hottest kitchen trends 2022 has to offer and the kitchen design and decor ideas that are proving most popular so far this year.

-Interior design trends for 2022 show that sustainability and a greater connection with nature will be at the heart of many of the biggest decor ideas this year.
+Interior designers are sharing insights through the latest interior design trends for 2022 that sustainability and a greater connection with nature will be at the heart of many of the biggest decor ideas this year.

 This desire to be closer to the natural world and incorporate it into our homes is reflected in this year's interior paint color trends being unveiled by big names in the paint industry too.